Classic pathologic triad of tissue eosinophilia, granulomatous inflammation, and vasculitis.

 University of Oxford

 RL has organisational financial interests with funds received for consultation and training on disease assessment in vasculitis for GlaxoSmithKline, Nordic, and Chemocentryx.
 RL has received personal funds for lectures on vasculitis from Roche and Nippon Kayaku.
-RL is an author of a reference cited in this monograph.
+RL is an author of a reference cited in this topic.

 Clinical Senior Lecturer in Renal Medicine